Logo

 Pros:

-• No battery or charging, with on‑card key generation and audits by independent firms.
+• No battery or charging requirement, with key generation performed on‑card.

 Cons:

-• Each card stores a complete seed rather than MPC key shares.
+• Each card stores the full recovery secret rather than MPC key shares.

 SafePal